-|Miss Danielle Brockett||Lead Teacher Religious Studies & PSHE|
+|Miss D Brockett||Lead Teacher of Religious Studies|

-|Mrs Lisa Hutton||Director of Teaching & Teacher ofo Religious Studies|
+|Mrs L Hutton||Director of Teaching & Teacher of Religious Studies|

 School trips are organised throughout the year to places of worship, with additional opportunities to attend interfaith events and hear from outside speakers from faith groups.